aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/calculate-workbook-formulas/_index.md

 ---

 ## **Calculate Workbook Formulas**
-Please use [IWorkbook->CalculateFormula()](https://reference.aspose.com/cells/cpp/class/aspose.cells.i_workbook#a990a5da177b7c3f1ed7b7c3592e6e038) method to calculate the formulas of your workbook.
+Please use [Workbook.CalculateFormula()](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/) method to calculate the formulas of your workbook.
 The following sample code explains the usage of this method.
 ## **Sample Code**
-{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Formulas-CalculateWorkbookFormulas.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Formulas-CalculateWorkbookFormulas-new.cpp" >}}
 ## **Console Output**
 This is the console output of the above sample code.